Tennis is hard and for flat feet guys, it’s even harder. That’s why we have come up with the list of best tennis shoes for flat feet in 2021 for you.

 The Prince T22 shoes brag a silver-white look with a mind-boggling set of highlights attached inside.
 Their upper is made from 100% manufactured materials, sewed to give adaptability and flexibility.
 A mesh patch is sewn into the shoe front for added breathability.

 From within, the shoes have been fixed with TPU patches to spike up the stability.
 A thick elastic insole lies upon the shoe base, adding a decent slice of cushioning to the shoe.
 The toe box is designed to fit and layered with abrasion-resistant materials.
+That’s why the Prince T22 is one of the best tennis court shoes for flat feet in 2020.

 Prince has also equipped the T22 shoes to efficiently distribute shock across the flat feet through a SoftSpring PU board.